ManniAT/SignalR/README.md

 f => add nuget package signalr.client to SigClient

-g => added code dot program.cs and TestHub.cs
+g => added code to program.cs and TestHub.cs

 h => added code to homecontroller (send on about)